MAKEHER PROGRAM BRINGS STEM OPPORTUNITIES TO GIRLS AROUND WYOMING

-The program supports adults who work with youth by building their knowledge in STEM education, maker education, engineering mindset and design thinking.
-It also introduces participants to best practices for implementing diverse and inclusive youth programs for girls as part of the Million Girl Moonshot, ultimately to prepare participants to develop their own STEAM programs.
+The program supported adults who work with youth by building their knowledge in STEM education, maker education, engineering mindset and design thinking.
+It also introduced participants to best practices for implementing diverse and inclusive youth programs for girls as part of the Million Girl Moonshot, ultimately to prepare participants to develop their own STEAM programs.
 Participants are eligible to receive a mini-grant from WYAA via the Wyoming Community Foundation to support their program.

-MakeHER Scholars Receive
+MakeHER Scholars Received